dglass710/resume-generator/Executable/ReadMe.md

 ---

-## **Editing Resume Data**
+## **Editing Resume Data (Advanced)**

-The resume data is now stored in JSON files rather than a Python dictionary.
-The primary file is `data.json` (with `default_data.json` providing the defaults).
-These files define a variable called `master_resume`, which is a JSON array containing your resume sections.
+*Note: Editing the resume data directly is an advanced feature intended for experienced users.
+The resume data is stored in JSON files, with `data.json` containing the active configuration and `default_data.json` providing a default version.*

 ### **Structure of the JSON Data**